IvanSobko/A_toe_into_madness/README.md

 # A_toe_into_madness
-Repo for Object Recognition course, KPI, IASA
+Repo for Computer Vision course, KPI, IASA
+Lab 1 "A toe into madness"

+Main features:
+  - record video from webcam
+  - save it to file
+  - load from file
+  - draw simple geometry
+  - play processed video